shammancer/shammancer.github.io/source/gate-walkers/the-exile.html.md

 at his workshop and step through the gate.
 The soldiers of the majority tried to follow him through the gate, but as the bottom of his robes cleared the archway the gate shut for the final time.
-The soldiers found themselves looking at the light emitted by the gate slowly ebbe away until nothing was left.
+The soldiers found themselves looking at the light emitted by the gate slowly ebb away until nothing was left.

 Meanwhile on the other side of the gate the Old Lineage started their work on their new settlement that they decided to name Gransby.